Project

 Actions #4

-Updated by M T about 12 years ago
+Updated by M T over 12 years ago

 Cool, thanks for the pointers.
 Interestingly, the fault in the native pg adapter that was giving me the problem referred to above does not seem to exist in the corresponding AR jdbc adapter, but the latter seems to be seriously broken in other respects as I think you have already found.
 Am presently trying to shine some light on this.